Pegasus (spyware): Development of capabilities

 The earliest version of Pegasus – which was identified in 2016 – relied on a spear-phishing attack which required the target to click a malicious link in a text message or email.

-As of August 2016 – according to a former NSO employee – the U.S. version of Pegasus had 1-click capabilities for all phones apart from old Blackberry models which could be infiltrated with a 0-click attack.
+As of August 2016, according to a former NSO employee, the U.S. version of Pegasus had 1-click capabilities for all phones apart from old Blackberry models which could be infiltrated with a 0-click attack.

 In 2019, WhatsApp revealed Pegasus had employed a vulnerability in its app to launch zero-click attacks (the spyware would be installed onto a target's phone by calling the target phone; the spyware would be installed even if the call was not answered).

 Since 2019, Pegasus has come to rely on iPhone iMessage vulnerabilities to deploy spyware.

 By 2020, Pegasus shifted towards zero-click exploits and network-based attacks.
 These methods allowed clients to break into target phones without requiring user interaction.

-Apple Inc. in a lawsuit against US-based cybersecurity startup, Corellium, alleged that it sold its virtualization technology to the NSO group and other such "bad actors" and actively encouraged them to find 0-day exploits.